sxtforreal/FairICP/README.md

 ## Dataset
 Since FairICP is a post-process/post-implementation framework, we directly used the prediction results from others' previous works.
 No model re-training is involved in our work.
-1. ICM/NICM Cardiac MRI Data (Cleveland Clinic): This is a private dataset.
+1. ICM/NICM Cardiac MRI Data (Cleveland Clinic): J. Qiu et al pre-trained CMRFormer on private CMR dataset <[Multimodal Representation Learning of Cardiovascular Magnetic Resonance Imaging](https://arxiv.org/abs/2304.07675)>.
+Data can be found in **ICMNICM Dataset** folder.
-2. CheXpert (Stanford Machine Learning Group): B. Glocker et al pre-trained a disease detection model on CheXpert Dataset <[Algorithmic encoding of protected characteristics in chest X-ray disease detection models](https://www.thelancet.com/journals/ebiom/article/PIIS2352-3964(23)00032-4/fulltext)>.
+3. CheXpert (Stanford Machine Learning Group): B. Glocker et al pre-trained a disease detection model on CheXpert Dataset <[Algorithmic encoding of protected characteristics in chest X-ray disease detection models](https://www.thelancet.com/journals/ebiom/article/PIIS2352-3964(23)00032-4/fulltext)>.
 Data processing can be found in **CheXpert Dataset** folder.
-3. ISIC Challenge 2018 - Task 3 (The International Skin Imaging Collaboration): T. Kalb et al pre-trained a disease detection model on ISIC Challenge 2018 - Task 3 Dataset <[Revisiting Skin Tone Fairness in Dermatological Lesion Classification](https://arxiv.org/abs/2308.09640v1)>.
+4. ISIC Challenge 2018 - Task 3 (The International Skin Imaging Collaboration): T. Kalb et al pre-trained a disease detection model on ISIC Challenge 2018 - Task 3 Dataset <[Revisiting Skin Tone Fairness in Dermatological Lesion Classification](https://arxiv.org/abs/2308.09640v1)>.
 Data processing can be found in **ISIC 2018 Dataset** folder.

 ## Inference
 Inferencing can be performed using the codes in **main.py** and **func.py**.